jefflee1103/HCRv3_probe_design/README.md

     conda install -c bioconda blast
     blastn -h  # check installation

-Download/Get BLAST database fasta (from MK) and copy to a desired directory and build a database.
+Decompress BLAST database fasta (from MK, Dmel only) and copy to a desired directory and build a database.

+    # cd to the repo directory
+    gzip -cd data/BLAST/Dmel_ens99_from-MK.fa.gz > /path/to/fasta

     conda activate BLAST
     makeblastdb -in /path/to/fasta -parse_seqids -title Dmel_ens99 -dbtype nucl